 Strawberries make excellent groundcover plants for borders and flower beds.
 Almost anyplace with good drainage that receives good sunlight will do.
 Just remember that they are picky about what type of soil they want.

-Strawberry can also be grown in containers such as flower pots, half whiskey barrels, and barrels require less space than terraced beds.
+Containers such as flower pots, or half whiskey barrels require less space than terraced beds and are excellent for strawberries.
 Containers should be at least 4 or 5 gallons in size or growth and production will be minimal and the need for frequent watering greatly increased.

-Special terra cotta planters know as strawberry pots are also available.
-They have been designed with holes around the sides for planting strawberries.
+Terra cotta strawberry planters have holes around the sides for planting strawberries.
 However the small soil volume seldom produces many berries.
-These containers dry out quickly and must be watered daily, especially during warm weather.
+These containers dry out quickly so be sure to water daily, especially during warm weather.

 You Can Do This

 Growing strawberries in Austin requires some additional effort to prepare the soil and you’ll have to replant every year.
 But after one bite, it’s totally worth it.